johannesbrust/LDLtr/README.md

        	runUCset.m		(experiment with CUTEst problems)
 		more files

-In order to run the experiments based on the large set of problems the testing library CUTEst (https://github.com/ralna/CUTEst/wiki) has to be installed.
+In order to run the large-scale experiments, the testing library CUTEst (https://github.com/ralna/CUTEst/wiki) has to be installed.

 ### Fortran